-We are full-service wealth management firm focused on providing financial advisory and related family office services to ultra-high net worth individuals and institutional investors.
+We are a full-service wealth management firm focused on providing financial advisory and related family office services to ultrahigh net worth individuals and institutional investors.
 In addition to a wide range of investment capabilities, we offer a full suite of complementary and customized family office services for families seeking a comprehensive oversight of their financial affairs.
-During the twelve months ended December 31, 2014, our assets under management grew 14.0% from \$15.7 billion to \$17.9 billion.
+During the twelve months ended December 31, 2015, our assets under management grew 1.1% from \$17.9 billion to \$18.1 billion.
+On June 30, 2015, we acquired \$0.7 billion of assets under management in connection with the Jamison Acquisition (as defined herein).
+Our total assets under management exclude approximately \$13.4 billion of non-discretionary assets of a public treasurer's office for which we became advisor in connection with the Jamison Acquisition.
+Silvercrest provides advisory services to this office with a fee cap of \$825 thousand per annum.
+We exclude these assets because they are related to a unique client relationship for which the fee cap is significantly disproportionate to the related assets under management.
+This fee arrangement is not indicative of our average fee rate.

-As part of the reorganization of Silvercrest L.P. that occurred in connection with our initial public offering, Silvercrest became the general partner of Silvercrest L.P, our operating company.
+As part of the reorganization of Silvercrest L.P. that occurred in connection with our initial public offering, Silvercrest became the general partner of Silvercrest L.P., our operating company.
 Our business includes the management of funds of funds, and other investment funds, collectively referred to as the "Silvercrest Funds".
 In addition, the partnership units of all continuing partners of Silvercrest L.P. were converted to Class B units that have equal economic rights to our shares of Class A common stock.
-Silvercrest L.P. has issued deferred equity units exercisable for 52,188 Class B units that entitle the holders thereof to receive distributions from Silvercrest L.P. to the same extent as if the underlying Class B units were outstanding.
-Net profits and net losses of Silvercrest L.P. will be allocated, and distributions from Silvercrest L.P. will be made, to its current partners pro rata in accordance with their respective partnership units (and assuming the Class B units underlying all deferred equity units are outstanding).
+Silvercrest L.P. has issued deferred equity units and restricted stock units exercisable for 4,911 and 966,510 Class B units, respectively, that entitle the holders thereof to receive distributions from Silvercrest L.P. to the same extent as if the underlying Class B units were outstanding as of December 31, 2015.
+Net profits and net losses of Silvercrest L.P. will be allocated, and distributions from Silvercrest L.P. will be made, to its current partners pro rata in accordance with their respective partnership units (and assuming the Class B units underlying all deferred equity units and restricted stock units are outstanding).

 The historical results of operations discussed in this Management's Discussion and Analysis of Financial Condition and Results of Operations include those of Silvercrest L.P. and its subsidiaries.
-Following the completion of the reorganization of Silvercrest L.P., as the general partner of Silvercrest L.P., we control its business and affairs and, therefore, consolidate its financial results with ours.
-The interests of the limited partners' collective 37.0% partnership interest in Silvercrest L.P. as of December 31, 2014 are reflected in Non-controlling interests in our consolidated financial statements.
-As a result of the reorganization being completed at the end of the second quarter of 2013, the accompanying Consolidated Statement of Financial Position as of December 31, 2012 and the results of operations and cash flows for the year ended December 31, 2012 and the six months ended June 30, 2013, are those of Silvercrest L.P.
+Following the completion of the reorganization of Silvercrest L.P., as the general partner of Silvercrest L.P., we control its business and affairs and, therefore, consolidate its financial position and results with ours.
+The interests of the limited partners' collective 41.5% partnership interest in Silvercrest L.P. as of December 31, 2015 are reflected in Noncontrolling interests in our consolidated financial statements.
+As a result of the reorganization that was completed at the end of the second quarter of 2013, the accompanying results of operations and cash flows for the six months ended June 30, 2013 are those of Silvercrest L.P.
 For the year ended December 31, 2013, our net income, after amounts attributable to non-controlling interests, represents, on a weighted average basis, approximately 49.8% of Silvercrest L.P.'s net income.